Historic House with Gardens Near Universities & Downtown

 Rooms feature luminous colors and period carpets, wallpapers, and curtains.
 Art covers the walls, as it did in the 1890s.
 Musical guests love playing the c.1890 ebonized Knabe piano in the handsome 1st-floor hall.

+Visitors also enjoy lounging on the porches that wrap the house.
 In the back garden's rock-lined pool, waterlilies bloom all summer.
 A round table and chairs sit on a stone terrace, surrounded by lush Japanese maples and evergreens, ferns, and native woodland plants.
 McDowell House provides a quiet refuge--and a perfect base for visiting Washington & Lee and VMI, exploring scenic Rockbridge County, and enjoying Lexington's vibrant downtown.

 Keywords: historic property, residence, villa, self-catering house